 If your target group is active on Instagram, influencer marketing for Christmas is a must.
 Especially before the holidays: 52% of consumers find gift inspiration from social media ads!

-Here are some ideas on how to be successful with marketing during Christmas. 👇🏼
+Here are 9 ideas on how to support your Christmas campaigns with influencer marketing 👇🏼

 1. Don’t forget about the holidays before Christmas

 As a marketer, you’re probably already planning your Christmas campaigns.
 However, many consumers start their Christmas shopping much earlier – so you probably should start your marketing in November (or even October).
 Here are some dates to remember: